-The quantifiable financial performance criteria, as well as the trigger levels and maximum ceilings applicable to the Chief Executive Officer's 2022 annual variable compensation are identical to those laid down for Executive Committee members.
-These criteria are completely and as compatible of the publiched in full.

-(2) These criteria are confidential and so cannot be published in full.
+- (1) The quantifiable financial performance criteria, as well as the trigger levels and maximum ceilings applicable to the Chief Executive Officer's 2022 annual variable compensation are identical to those laid down for Executive Committee members. - (2) These criteria are confidential and so cannot be published in full.